-It’s that time of year again.
-Ghosts and ghouls; witches and werewolves; pumpkins and parties.
 For many of us, Halloween offers a chance to embrace our fascination with fear.
-But for the crew of Cutty Sark, every day of the year could be scary.
+But for the crew of Cutty Sark, every day of the year could hold deadly threat.

 Sailing the seas meant being at the mercy of nature.
 It was fraught with risk and danger and stories of ‘ghost ships’, doomed to sail the seas forever, whipped up doubts, fears and superstition.
 Anything that could be associated with bad luck became heavy with symbol and was to be avoided at all costs for fear of a 'cursed' ship.

 The story of the American ship the Mary Celeste, made famous by Sherlock Holmes author Arthur Conan Doyle’s short story of 1884, served as a cautionary tale.
 Just two years after Cutty Sark had first set sail for China, she was discovered deserted in the Atlantic Ocean.
 There was no sign of her crew or cargo and what had happened to her remains a mystery to this day.

 In the 19th century, the 31st October was a very different prospect to today.
 Preceding All Saint's and All Soul’s days, Halloween or ‘All Hallows’ Eve’ was a time for honouring saints and praying for the souls of the recently departed.
 This perhaps made it all the more poignant that seventeen-year-old apprentice, Sidney Cook, was swept overboard on Halloween in 1888.
 He was the youngest member of Cutty Sark’s crew to be lost.